 In the application registration overview, copy and save the Application (client) ID and Directory (tenant) ID.

-You control access to storage resources by assigning roles to an Azure AD application registration associated with the storage account.
-This example assigns the Storage Blob Data Contributor to an Azure storage account.
-You may need to assign other roles depending on specific requirements.
+You control access to storage resources by assigning roles to a Microsoft Entra ID application registration associated with the storage account.
+You might need to assign other roles depending on specific requirements.

-To assign roles on a storage account you must be an Owner or a user with the User Access Administrator Azure RBAC role on the storage account.
+To assign roles on a storage account you must have the Owner or User Access Administrator Azure RBAC role on the storage account.